-China's sale of its liquid-fuelled DF-3 to Saudi Arabia in the 1980s is widely documented.55 After Washington refused to sell Riyadh a similar capability, Saudi authorities decided to look for other providers and took great lengths to keep negotiations regarding the sale secret, meeting initially in neutral Malaysia, according to a Chinese Communist Party periodical.
+55. 'Long Arrows flying to Foreign Lands: History of China's Surface-to-Surface Tactical Missile Ex sell Riyadh a similar capability, Saudi authorities decided to look for other providers and took great lengths to keep negotiations regarding the sale secret, meeting initially in neutral Malaysia, according to a Chinese Communist Party periodical.
 When this was discovered, Washington predictably reacted negatively and enacted temporarily targeted sanctions on entities involved in the deal.